MCL Tear North Hampton, MO

 Diagnosing an MCL Tear in North Hampton, MO

 Diagnosing an MCL tear typically involves a physical examination and may include imaging tests such as an MRI or X-ray to verify the injury’s severity.
-At Axes Physical Therapy, we have free injury evaluations in North Hampton, MO.
-With Direct Access Physical Therapy, you can get evaluated and start your recovery without the need for a physician’s referral.
+At Axes Physical Therapy, we offer free injury screenings in North Hampton, MO.
+With Direct Access Physical Therapy, you are able to be evaluated and begin recovery without needing a physician’s referral.

 Treatment Options in North Hampton, MO for MCL Tears